SFreya/neogcamp-banana-speak/README.md

 # Minion Banana Talk

- Banana Language the gibberish that the hysterical yellow Minions from the Despicable Me movies.
+ Banana Language is the gibberish that the hysterical yellow Minions from the Despicable Me movies use.

  So what are the minions speaking?